Beyond America’s Heartland: Regionalism and the Art of the American West

 2018 Western American Art Symposium

-The Petrie Institute of Western American Art is pleased to announce its 12th annual symposium, Beyond America’s Heartland: Regionalism and the Art of the American West, on Thursday, January 4, 2018.
-Expanding upon the well-known artist triumvirate of Thomas Hart Benton, John Steuart Curry, and Grant Wood, this year’s symposium focuses on regionalism and its impact on artists working in the West.
+The Petrie Institute of Western American Art hosted its 12th annual symposium, Beyond America’s Heartland: Regionalism and the Art of the American West, on Thursday, January 4, 2018.
+Expanding upon the well-known artist triumvirate of Thomas Hart Benton, John Steuart Curry, and Grant Wood, the symposium focused on regionalism and its impact on artists working in the West.

-Four scholars will examine how the cultural climate of America during the 1920s and 30s influenced artists across the Mid-, South-, and Northwestern regions.
+Four scholars examined how the cultural climate of America during the 1920s and 30s influenced artists across the Mid-, South-, and Northwestern regions.

 Something Wicked This Way Comes: The Gothic in Western Regionalism

-Amanda C. Burdan, Associate Curator, Brandywine Museum of Art
+Amanda C. Burdan, Associate Curator, Brandywine River Museum of Art

 At its highpoint, regionalism intersected with a number of sobering developments in American culture including the stock market crash and Great Depression; the environmental crises of floods, droughts and the Dust Bowl; and the rising international tensions as the country was drawn ever closer to World War II.
 Western regionalists were particularly attuned to anxieties involving the encroaching industrialization on a landscape previously celebrated as the fount of American identity: the West.
 This lecture will explore some of the key themes and symbols introduced by regionalists as pastoral and ideal Western landscapes turned sublime and gothic.